This post contains affiliate links. When you purchase through our links, we may earn a commission.

-This Thai red curry with chicken, sweet potato, green beans and bamboo shoots, cooked in coconut milk, is full of flavour, healthy and so easy to make at home!
+This Thai red curry with chicken, sweet potato, green beans and bamboo shoots, cooked in coconut milk, is full of flavour and nutritious ingredients, and is so stunningly easy to make at home!

 Serve this delicious curry with coconut rice for an exciting meal!